6 minute read

 MASQUERADE all -- 192.168.7.0/24 0.0.0.0/0

-NOTE: We only are interested in the nat table and we can filter also by POSTROUTING, due to in this step the POSTROUTING chains will be configured.
+NOTE: We are only interested in the nat table and we can also filter by POSTROUTING, since in this step the POSTROUTING chains will be configured.

-Inside of the VM check that we have access to outside:
+Inside the VM, check that we have access to the outside:

 [root@helper ~]# ping -c1 www.bbc.co.uk